 - A total of $1.44 trillion in student loan debt in the United States.

-- An 11.2 percent Federal student loan delinquency rate with students being 90+ days in default.
+- An 4.76 percent student loan delinquency rate.

 Many college students think of student loans as a sore subject, particularly with tuition steadily increasing nationwide.
 Moreover, this continued escalation of costs is not going away anytime soon.
 So what is a student who cannot afford to pay out-of-pocket for their college education to do?